hth313/lib41/doc/bitwise/bcdand.rst

-.. index:: BCDADD
+.. index:: BCDAND

-.. object:: BCDADD
+.. object:: BCDAND

 Perform bitwise AND on the BCD floating point numbers in X and Y.